spbennett/dart-electron/README.md

 # API

-Eventually, I expect there will be some libs here to interface with atom-shell's JavaScript APIs.
+Eventually, I expect there will be some libs here to interface with electron's JavaScript APIs.
 For now, however, all we have are these packaging commands.

 # Commands

 From the command line 'cd' into your project.
-There are four commands you can run to build and test with atom-shell.
+There are four commands you can run to build and test with electron.

 ### Options
 All the commands that take options, take the same options.